Last updated: June 15, 2026

 Why 12?
 The maritime law behind the limitation

-Under SOLAS, a “passenger ship” is broadly defined as a ship that carries more than 12 passengers.
-Once a vessel is a passenger ship, it typically must comply with extensive requirements covering construction, stability, fire safety, lifesaving appliances, radio, operational procedures, and more.
+Once a vessel crosses into “passenger ship” territory, it typically must comply with extensive requirements covering construction, stability, fire safety, lifesaving appliances, radio, operational procedures, and more.

-You can see SOLAS referenced directly on the IMO’s official page here: International Convention for the Safety of Life at Sea (SOLAS), 1974 (IMO),-1974.aspx).
+You can see SOLAS referenced directly on the IMO’s official page: International Convention for the Safety of Life at Sea (SOLAS), 1974 (IMO).

 How countries apply SOLAS to yacht charters